 Shin splints are one of the most common running injuries, and they don’t discriminate, plaguing both new and seasoned runners alike.
 A catch-all phrase to describe many types of soft tissue pain on the front of the legs, the term “shin splints” most often refers to pain on the front outside of the lower leg.
 When left untreated, they can become a huge source of pain and seriously hamper your training.

-- Calf and shin strengthening exercises: Want to run longer faster?
+- Calf and shin strengthening exercises: Want to run longer faster and avoid shin splits?
 Start doing calf and shin strengthening exercises after your runs and on off days.
-Runner’s World magazine has a great list of preventative strengthening exercises you can do a few times a week to get your legs strong.
-Just make sure not to do them right before you run!
+Runner’s World magazine has a great list of shin strengthening exercises for runners to get your legs strong.
+Examples include:

 - Cross Train: Another way to strengthen your muscles and prevent shin splints is to do something all runners should be doing anyway – cross train!
 Cross training can be any form of exercise other than running, and it should generally be a lower impact activity that gives your joints and muscles a break from the pounding of running.
 Swimming, cycling, weight lifting, fitness classes, and yoga are all great examples of exercises that will help you get stronger and recover from your runs faster, all while helping to prevent and manage shin splints!

 - Focus on Cadence: Many runners never learn how to run to prevent shin splints.
 Overstriding can also contribute to shin pain.
 Running coaches recommend focusing on a shorter stride at a quicker cadence to prevent muscles on the front of the shins from over stretching.
 Competitor Group offers some helpful tips on how to increase your cadence